kevinlindong/Data_Dashboard/README.md

 A React dashboard app that lets you upload a CSV of sales data and see simple analytics and charts.

 ## What it displays
-- Top-level statistics: total revenue, total quantity, number of transactions, average revenue, average quantity, top product.
+- High-level analysis: total revenue, total quantity, number of transactions, average revenue, average quantity, top product.
 - Charts: revenue by product (bar), quantity by product (bar), revenue breakdown (pie), and revenue over time (line).
 - A tabular view of the parsed sales data.
-- A decorative ASCII animated background and a light/dark theme toggle.

-The CSV must include these columns (header row):
+The CSV must include these columns in this format:
 ```
 date,product,quantity,revenue
 ```
-Each row represents a sale/transaction.

 ## Requirements
 - Node.js (v14+ recommended)
-- npm (or use yarn)
+- npm

 ## Install
 From the project root (`arpari_project`):